yangpf5271/agent-ui/README.md

 ### Prerequisites

-Before setting up this UI, you may want to have an Agno playground backend running.
+Before setting up Agent UI, you may want to have an Agno Playground running.
 If you haven't set up the Agno Playground yet, follow the [official guide](https://docs.agno.com/get-started/playground#running-playground-locally) to run the Playground locally.

 ### Installation